Highlights of Clive G Brown's Technical Update

 Highlights from the talk include:

-- A review of the nanopore technology platform, which is designed to enable the analysis of any living thing, by any person, in any environment.
+- A review of the nanopore technology platform, which is designed to enable the analysis of anything, by any person, in any environment.

 - The same core technology is used in PromethION and MinION: real time, long reads, direct analysis, easy workflows